Psychtoolbox-3/psychtoolbox-3.github.com/docs/DownloadPsychtoolbox.md

 The "targetRevision" argument is optional and should be normally omitted.
 Normal behaviour is to download the latest revision of Psychtoolbox.
 If
-you provide a specific targetRevision, then this script will install a
+you provide a specific targetRevision, e.g., 1234 for revision 1234, then
-copy of Psychtoolbox according to the specified revision.
+this script will install a copy of Psychtoolbox according to the
+specified revision.

 This is only useful if you experience problems and want to revert to an
 earlier known-to-be-good release.